VinithAngadi/Apache-Cassandra-ETL-pipeline/README.md

 # Apache-Cassandra-ETL-pipeline
 =======
 ## Purpose of Project
 The database has been built to serve the purpose of analyzing songs that users are listening to on Sparkify (music streaming app).
-This project has scripts to create database tables according to the desired schema, loads data from csv files and inserts into a table on Apache Cassandra cluster.
+This project has scripts to create database tables according to the query, loads data from csv files and inserts into a table on Apache Cassandra cluster.
 Only neccessary information of users, songs and artists that are required for analysis are loaded into a final csv file.
 A new custom table is designed out of the final csv file for each query.

 ## Tools used
 - Database:  Apache Cassandra